kwikius/fg_ext_fdm/README.md

 Description
 -----------
- Some examples of how to control Flightgear externally, using sockets.
+ Some examples showing how to control Flightgear externally, using the FlightGear socket and telnet interfaces.

 Examples
 --------